UHMC/module-8-lab-intermediate/README.md

 2. Click on the "+" at the top left corner of the screen.
     * This will create a new empty document to begin development.
 3. Name the document `fancy-faucet.sol`.
-4. Copy and paste the [following code][StartingCode] into the blank document:
+4. Copy and paste the provided [starter code][StarterCode] into the blank document.
-    ```solidity
-    // Version of Solidity compiler this program was written for
-    pragma solidity ^0.5.1;
-    ```
-    * This piece of information allows the Solidity compiler to know what set of rules it should use when compiling the contract into bytecode.
-5. Now we will add the meat of the contract.
-Below the previous code snippet, add the following:
-    ```solidity
-    contract Faucet {
-        // Give out ether to anyone who asks
-        function withdraw(uint withdraw_amount) public {
-            // Limit withdrawal amount
-            require(withdraw_amount <= 100000000000000000);

-            // Send the amount to the address that requested it
-            msg.sender.transfer(withdraw_amount);
-        }

-        // Accept any incoming amount
-        function () external payable {}
-    }
-    ```
-    * This code represents a faucet, which will allow anyone to pay it any amount of ETH and will give anyone freely from its reserve any amount requested, provided that it is less than or equal to 100000000000000000 wei (17 zeros).
+    * This code represents a faucet, which will allow anyone to pay it any amount of ETH and will give anyone freely from its reserve any amount requested, provided that it is less than or equal to 100000000000000000 wei (17 zeros) or 0.1 ETH.
-6. We can make the `withdraw_amount` maximum a little more clear by using a keyword.
-Go ahead and change `100000000000000000` to `0.1 ether` (same amount of currency as before, just easier on the eyes).
-    * This contract seems great, but what if, for whatever reason, we wanted to get rid of it (and have the funds return to our account in full)?
-For this reason, we will add a way to destroy the contract using `selfdestruct` (it would otherwise be immortal, and no-one in the world would have the power to destroy it).
-However, we also don't want just anyone to be able to destroy the faucet and recover the funds, so let's have it check that the entity requesting this action is in fact the owner (in this case, us).
-7. Inside of the Faucet contract, add a variable `address owner;`.
-This will allow the contract to remember whom we are and to know that we have the authority to command its immediate destruction (and deposit of sweet ether into our account).
-8. Adding this variable is not enough alone, though.
-Next, we'll want to add a constructor (preferably just below that variable declaration) to assign to it our EOA (Externally Owned Account), which is just our wallet address.
-It should look like this:
-    ```solidity
-    // Contract constructor: set owner
-    constructor() public {
-        owner = msg.sender;
-    }
-    ```
-    * Done?
-Nope.
-Sure, now it knows who we are, but here's a funfact: if we don't include the code to actually have it self destruct, it is just not capable of doing so.
-It will know our address and live forever...
-Cool, but not what we're going for.
-9. The way we're going to have this thing die (did I mention the ether?) involves declaring another function, which we could name whatever we want (let's go with `destroy`) so long as it eventually calls `selfdestruct`.
-Let's do it (add the following):
-    ```solidity
-    // Contract destructor
-    function destroy() public {
-        require(msg.sender == owner);
-        selfdestruct(msg.sender);
-    }
-    ```
 9. Now we should have a faucet contract that looks something like this:
     ```solidity
-    // Version of Solidity compiler this program was written for
-    pragma solidity ^0.5.1;

-    contract Faucet {
-        address owner;

-        // Contract constructor: set owner
-        constructor() public {
-            owner = msg.sender;
-        }

-        // Contract destructor
-        function destroy() public {
-            require(msg.sender == owner);
-            selfdestruct(msg.sender);
-        }

-        // Give out ether to anyone who asks
-        function withdraw(uint withdraw_amount) public {
-            // Limit withdrawal amount
-            require(withdraw_amount <= 0.1 ether);

-            // Send the amount to the address that requested it
-            msg.sender.transfer(withdraw_amount);
-        }

-        // Accept any incoming amount
-        function () external payable {}
-    }
     ```
-10. Alright, are you ready to give away money?
-Well, calm down.
-There's still work to do...
-Go ahead and click **Start to compile (Ctrl-S)** and see if you get any errors (it's usually something small like forgetting to end a line with a semicolon (`;`).
-No (more) errors?
-Great (finally)!
+10. Alright, it's time to test.
+Go ahead and click **Start to compile (Ctrl-S)** and see if you get any errors.
 11. In the top right, select the **Run** tab.
 All settings should be the same as for a previous lab, but in the box above the **Deploy** button, it should say **Faucet**.
 If so, go ahead and click the **Deploy** button.
     * (You will need to confirm the pending transaction in MetaMask, but it should pop up.)
 13. In MetaMask, find the most recent transaction.
 It should say **Contract Deployment** and _confirmed_.
 Click on that and scroll down.
 To the right of **Details** you should see an up-and-to-the-right arrow.
 This will take you to [etherscan][Etherscan].
 There you should see (or, if you just clicked on the blue thing in the last sentence, be able to search for (with your address)) the transaction wherein your contract was created.